GregoryOrd/GregBuild/sw/PluginIdea.md

 With this, we will also need to write a plugin loader.

+## Plugin Categories?
+Managing multiple plugins.
+Maybe we can have plugin "categories".
+Each plugin must register itself with a specific category.
+The categories can be designed such that a plugin from one category will not overlap, interfere, or conflict with a plugin from another category.
+From there, the plugin loader selects only a single plugin from that category.

+Some thoughts about this idea:
+    - Does this break the idea that the plugin knows about the core, but the core doesn't know about the plugin?
+    - If we have this set of "catergories", then different plugins within the same category are really just different implementations of the same functionality that is predefined by the categories.
+        - This means that the plugin isn't really extending the core functionality, it is just switching out the implmentation of part of the core's functionality.
+        - Maybe this flexibility is good?
+Or maybe we should just implement these core functionalities once in the core of the application.

 ## Function Pointer Rules
 The function pointer must return an integer exit status, 1 for failure and 0 for success.